interlockjs/plugins/packages/json/README.md

 ## Description

-With this plugin, you can require a `.json` file from your JavaScript.
+Used to require a `.json` file from your JavaScript.
 Imported JSON will behave as a normal JS object.

 ## Usage